GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

   --skip_requester_pays
                         Don't copy the Requester Pays setting from the source bucket.
   --skip_versioning     Don't copy the Versioning setting from the source bucket.
+  --skip_source_bucket_deletion
+                        can use this flag to not delete the source bucket during transfer --skip_iam_configuration
+                        Don't copy the IAM configuration setting from the source bucket.
   --test_bucket_location TEST_BUCKET_LOCATION
                         The location to create the test bucket in --test_default_kms_key_name TEST_DEFAULT_KMS_KEY_NAME